-There will be up to eight rounds of match play.
+There will be seven rounds of match play.
 Each round, players will will be placed in four player groups.
 Depending on the number of players, there may be three player groups.
 The software does its best to balance competitors and placement in <4 player groups.
 Each group will be assigned a game to play on.
 Again, the software will attempt to ensure all players in a group have been placed on the game an equal number of times, though this cannot be guaranteed.

 Each group will play a four player game.
 Player order will be determined by the tournament software.

 At the end of the game, players will earn points depending on the finish in the group (3, 2, 1, 0).
 Please notify the tournament director of the results immediately after playing.

 The top 8 finishers will be placed in the A-Division finals.
 The points accumulated during the matchplay rounds will determine seeding in the finals.

 For the A Division, players will be placed in two, four-player groups.
 In the first round of finals, each group will play on 3 machines.
 The machines will be randomly selected by the software.
 For each round, players will have choice of game or position, in ascending order of their seed (top seed chooses first).
 Players will earn points depending on the finish in the group (4, 2, 1, 0).
 The top two players from each group will advance to final round (determined by points accumulated within the round).
 The finals will be played the same as the semi finals, with the exception that the points accumulated in the round will determine final finish in the tournament.